Ehsan-saradar/find-max-number/README.md

         Implement FindMaxNumber logic
     - Input

-        Select data from repository and pass it to the delivery in client app.
+        Select data from repository and pass it to the delivery layer in client app.

 - Delivery

     This layer will act as the presenter.
 Decide how the data will presented.
-Could be as REST API, or HTML File, or gRPC whatever the delivery type.
+Could be as REST API, or HTML File,  gRPC or etc.

     In this project we use gRPC as the delivery method